 To provide you information on topics such as new developments, research results, future challenges, use cases and so on, we organize free webinars with different themes.
 Participation in one single webinar is possible, but off course we welcome you to all!

 Below an overview of planned webinars in a series of free online events, with theme and additional information about the speakers, topics, date and time.
-When you would like to participate, please click the banner to be forwarded to our registration site.
+When you would like to participate, please click the register button or banner to be forwarded to our registration site.
+After registering, you will receive a confirmation email containing information about joining the webinar.
 Note: the webinars will be held in English.

 Theme: Regulatory requirements for antimicrobial surfaces